Investigators: Miles provided gun in fatal shooting

 TUSCALOOSA, Ala.
 (AP) — Investigators said a University of Alabama basketball player charged with capital murder provided the gun used in the fatal shooting, but another man fired the weapon.

 Investigators wrote in a court document that Darius Miles admitted to providing the handgun immediately before the shooting.
-Another man is accused by police of firing the gun and killing a young woman near the university’s campus, according to court documents filed in Tuscaloosa, Alabama.
+Another man is accused of firing the gun and killing a young woman near the university’s campus, according to court documents filed in Tuscaloosa.

-Miles, 21, a junior reserve forward from Washington, D.C., and Michael Lynn Davis, 20, of Charles County, Maryland, are charged with capital murder for the shooting death of 23-year-old Jamea Harris.
-The shooting that occurred early Sunday morning on the Strip, a student-oriented business district of bars and restaurants near the Tuscaloosa campus, police said.
+Miles, 21, a junior reserve forward from Washington, D.C., and Michael Lynn Davis, 20, of Charles County, Maryland, are charged with capital murder in the shooting death of 23-year-old Jamea Harris.
+The shooting occurred early Sunday on the Strip, a student-oriented business district of bars and restaurants near the Tuscaloosa campus, police said.
 Harris was sitting in the passenger seat of a car when she was struck by a bullet, investigators wrote in the court document.

 The University of Alabama said in a statement that Miles is no longer on the basketball team.
-The fourth-ranked Crimson Tide is scheduled to play Vanderbilt University on Tuesday night in Nashville.
+The fourth-ranked Crimson Tide are scheduled to play Vanderbilt on Tuesday night in Nashville.

 Defense lawyers for Miles released a statement on Monday saying Miles maintains his innocence and that he and his family “are heartbroken” over Harris’ death.